conduktor/conduktor-docs/docs/platform/configuration/configuration-snippets.md

 This demonstrates a complete configuration for Conduktor Enterprise consisting of one Kafka cluster with Schema Registry, SSO and license key.

-Note if you don't have an Enterprise license, you should omit the SSO configuration and use [local users](./user-authentication/local-admin-and-users.md) instead.
+For identity provider specific guides see [configuring SSO](./user-authentication/SSO/).
+Note that if you don't have an Enterprise license, you should omit the SSO configuration and use [local users](./user-authentication/local-admin-and-users.md) instead.

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';